JohnnyHuang101/lab3/README.txt

             * when parsing lines with only line number and no text content, our program correctly ignores that line and does not print it out
         * lines with no numbers
             * when parsing lines missing a line number, our program correcty ignores that line and if Whinge is on, it gives a warning about missing line number
-* **test_2_script.txt** is another testing script with two scenes.
+* **test_2_script.txt** is another testing script with two scenes (from lab2).
 The first scene doesn't have a config file under it, and the second scene has an empty config file 'test_2_empty_config.txt'.
-    * upon encountering the empty config file, our program will throw an error 'Error: no lines from config file './data/test_2_empty_config.txt' were read, exiting read_config with error code 2' and main function will return the GENERATION_FAILURE code.
+    * we tested this script file again with no changes.
+Just like our program in lab 2, our new program exited read_config with error code 2' and main function will return the GENERATION_FAILURE code.
+This confirms our refactoring handles issues in the local mode the same as our lab2 program.

 # Testing outputs:
 * from the provided partial_hamlet_act_ii_script.txt: ./partial_hamlet_output.txt
+* from the provided partial_macbeth_act_i_script.txt: ./partial_macbeth_output.txt
+* from stress testing running 5 clients in parallel: ./stress_test_output.txt
 * from our 1st test file test_1_script.txt: ./test_1_output.txt
-* from our 2nd test file test_2_script.txt: ./test_2_output.txt